Jwindler/AutoHiC/README.md

 **The main output:**

 1. fasta file with a "`_autohic`" suffix containing the output scaffolds at the chromosome level.
+If the size of `genome_autohic.fasta ` differs significantly from the genome, it is recommended to use `genome.FINAL.fasta` (`Path:/path/AutoHiC/autohic_results/chromosome`) for optimal results.
+If the genome scaffolding effect is poor during chromosome assignment, the model may have errors in identifying chromosomes, which can lead to issues.
+Other scaffolding software can be used, followed by the use of AutoHiC to correct and assign the chromosomes.
+Please refer to [Other tools](https://github.com/Jwindler/AutoHiC/blob/main/example/other_tools.md).

 2. The `result.html` file, which provides detailed information before and after genome correction, where the error occurred, and a heat map of HiC interaction and chromosome length before and after.